tacf/tacf.github.io/content/posts/building-pipeline-engine-go-plugins.md

 ShowBreadCrumbs: true
 ---

+CI/CD tools are at the core of every companys software delivery pipeline.
+This tools are even the very product that some companies develop and sell.
+But... are we able to build our own custom CI/CD tools?
+Do we possess the required skills to build our own pipeline engine?

+## Building a Pipeline Engine

 If you’ve worked with any CI/CD platform, you’re no stranger to yaml defined pipelines.
 Every platform, nowadays, implements their own Yaml structure, allowing operational and development teams to design their pipelines to their hearts content.

-At the core of these CI/CD platforms lies an engine, capable of picking up the *****Yaml Definitions***** that engineers throw their way and execute the defined instructions.
+At the core of these CI/CD platforms lies an engine, capable of picking up the **Yaml Definitions** that engineers throw their way and execute the defined instructions.

 These platforms have evolve in such a way, that they allow high levels of customisation, not limited but including the use of custom tasks.
 These tasks can be viewed as an equivalent to a function or method, in the sense that, they can be called by it’s name and provided with a list of parameters/arguments